 The Bradford Factor was designed to be a quick and easy way for employers to get a handle on staff absence rates.
-The Bradford Factor uses a simple equation which, combined with a system of trigger points and scores, helps make it obvious who is away from work too often.
+The Bradford Factor uses a simple equation that, combined with a system of trigger points and scores, helps make it obvious who is away from work too often.
 By using a Bradford Factor calculator, you can better understand the effect of staff absence on your business.
 In this article, we’ll show you how to use the Bradford Factor as well as its various advantages and disadvantages.

 What is the Bradford Factor?

 The Bradford Factor is a simple maths equation that many companies use to try and make sense of staff absence rates.
 The Bradford Factor takes its name from a research paper published by the Bradford University School of Management in the 1980s.

 The Bradford Factor uses a simple formula in order to produce a score for every employee at your company.
 That formula looks like this:

 S x S x D = Bradford Factor score

 In this formula, S represents the number of spells of absence over a given timeframe - usually a year.
 D stands for the total number of days missed over that same timeframe.